MatteoCarlone/RT1_Assignment_2/README.md

 <img width="370" alt="UI" src="https://user-images.githubusercontent.com/81308076/146416693-1247d8bf-1d96-42d8-ab44-186583886153.png">
 </p>

-As soon as an input arrives from outside, it is transmitted to the Controller_Node, which in turn responds by sending back the robot's degree of acceleration.
+As soon as an input arrives from outside, it is transmitted to the Controller_Node, which in turn answer by sending back the robot's degree of acceleration.
 This client-server communication system has been implemented by creating a custom service called Accelerate.srv .
 The structure of the service is:
 ``` xml